MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample7.md

 ```
 {{</highlight>}}

 The function gets all currently existing CSOs from the `CSOListContainer`.
 Then, we register for notifications on this list.
-Whenever the notification *NOTIFICATION_CSO_FINISHED* is sent in the current context, we call the function *csoFinished*.
+Whenever the notification *NOTIFICATION_CSO_FINISHED* is sent in the current context, we call the function <inlineCode>csoFinished</inlineCode>.

-The *csoFinished* function again needs all existing contours.
+The <inlineCode>csoFinished</inlineCode> function again needs all existing contours.
 We walk through each CSO in the list and remove it from all groups.
 As we do not know which CSO has been changed from the notification, we evaluate the area of each CSO and add them to the correct list again.

-The function *getAreaThreshold* returns the current value of our parameter field <field>areaThreshold</field>.
+The function <inlineCode>_getAreaThreshold</inlineCode> returns the current value of our parameter field <field>areaThreshold</field>.

-Now, we can call our functions in the *initCSOList* function and test our module.
+Now, we can call our functions in the <inlineCode>initCSOList</inlineCode> function and test our module.

 {{< highlight filename="csoList.py" >}}
 ```Python